Golf Among Iconic Red Rock and Lofty Rocky Mountain Peaks

 Slopes to Slickrock to Greens

-Of course, with Salt Lake City as your international gateway city, you could ski The Greatest Snow on Earth® at one of 14 statewide resorts and hit Utah's Mighty 5® national parks in one choose-your-own-adventure itinerary.
+Of course, with Salt Lake City as your international gateway city, you could ski The Greatest Snow on Earth® at one of 14 statewide resorts and hit Utah's Mighty 5® national parks in one customizable itinerary.
 The iconic red rock of Southern Utah is roughly three hours from Salt Lake City, and includes five spectacular national parks with dozens of beautiful golf courses to be found at nearby gateway towns.